rohitkrai03/rhte-devconsole-lab/overview.md

 - Developer console's landing page is **Topology**.
 Switch to another page by selecting desired page from the Navigation Sidebar.

+- Now let's create a new project that we'll use to import our applications.
+  - Click the **Project** dropdown and select *Create Project*.
+  - Enter a unique name for the *Name* field `rhte-project`.
+Optionally, add the *Display Name* and *Description* details for the Project.
+  - Click *Create*.
+  - A new project `rhte-project` will be created and set as your current context.

 Next Lab: [3 - Import an application using Git Import Flow](./git-import.md)<br>
 [Home](./README.md)